voji/RTSSSharedMemoryNET/README.md

 RTSSSharedMemoryNET
 ===================

-.NET implementation for the RivaTuner Statistics Server shared memory feature
+Simplified .NET implementation for the RivaTuner Statistics Server shared memory feature for fps calculation